deislabs/smi-spec/apis/traffic-split/v1alpha4/traffic-split.md

 * Deployment named `foobar-v1`, with labels: `app: foobar` and `version: v1`.
 * Service named `foobar`, with a selector of `app: foobar`.
 * Service named `foobar-v1`, with selectors: `app:foobar` and `version: v1`.
-* Clients use the FQDN of `foobar` to communicate.
+* Clients use the FQDN of `foobar.foobar-namespace` to communicate.

 In order to update an application, the user will perform the following actions: